amyibrahim/amyibrahim.github.io/Nanopore_analysis_mapping_gene_check.md

 ### i) Migrate to the folder containing data from MinKNOW

-The folder will look similar to the image below, and the name of the folder will contian information on the date of the run and the flow cell used:
+The folder will look similar to the image below, and the name of the folder will contian information on the date of the run and the flow cell used.

+*- Do not change the name of this folder, it will help us to trace back results to each Nanopore run.*

 <img width="683" alt="Screenshot 2024-12-17 at 16 18 37" src="https://github.com/user-attachments/assets/bb7334a0-7883-481f-a96b-58c677765db1" />

->Do not change the name of this folder, it will help us to trace back results to each Nanopore run.

 ## ii) Within this folder, create a folder for the new basecalling output

 ```
 mkdir dorado_sup_basecall
 ```

->[!NOTE]
->mkdir = make a new directory
+*mkdir = make a new directory*

 ## iii) Migrate into yor new directory

 ```
 cd dorado_sup_basecall
 ```
->[!NOTE]
->cd = change directory
+*cd = change directory*

 ## ii) Use dorado to start basecalling

->[!CAUTION]
->Basecalling is a slow process that takes a lot of memory, this may not run if other large process are running in the server at the same time
+>**Caution:** Basecalling is a slow process that takes a lot of memory, this may not run if other large process are running in the server at the same time

 ```
 dorado basecaller \